samg/timetrap/README.md

 ago"`` creates a new period in the current timesheet, and annotates it with the description "document timetrap".
 The optional --at flag can be passed to start the entry at a time other than the present.
-Any Chronic or database parsable strings are accepted  Note that this command would be in error if the ``writing`` timesheet was already active.
+Any Chronic or database parsable strings are accepted.
+Note that this command would be in error if the ``writing`` timesheet was already active.
 Finally, ``t out`` records the current time as the end time for the most recent period in the ``writing`` timesheet.